 Programs to Increase Diversity Among Individuals Engaged

 The PRIDE (Programs to Increase Diversity Among Individuals Engaged) in Health-Related Research, program is a research career advancing training opportunity funded by the National Heart, Lung, and Blood Institute (NHLBI).
-Six unique PRIDE Institutes were recently funded across the United States.
+Seven unique PRIDE Institutes were recently funded across the United States.
 These mentored research programs address the difficulties experienced by junior investigators in establishing independent research programs and climbing the academic ranks.

 - The final selection of participants will be based on merit while considering the potential of candidates from a minority group that is under-represented.